David II of Scotland: Exile in France

 Following the English victory at the Battle of Halidon Hill in July 1333, David and his wife were sent for safety into France, reaching Boulogne on 14 May 1334.
 They were received very graciously by King Philip VI.
 Little is known about the life of the Scottish king in France, except that Château Gaillard was given to him for a residence, and that he was present at the bloodless meeting of the English and French armies in October 1339 at Vironfosse, now known as Buironfosse, in the Arrondissement of Vervins.
+He led a raid on the Channel Islands in 1336 that was so devastating that the Royal Militia of the Island of Jersey was created, making it the oldest British Army unit.

 By 1341, David's representatives had again obtained the upper hand in Scotland.
 David was able to return to his kingdom, landing at Inverbervie in Kincardineshire on 2 June 1341.
 He took the reins of government into his own hands, at the age of 17.

 Captivity in England

 David II, king of Scotland, acknowledges Edward III, king of England, as his feudal lord, an event that never happened.

 In 1346, under the terms of the Auld Alliance, David invaded England to try to draw King Edward away from the French, who had been invaded by the English and badly defeated at the battle of Crécy.
 After initial success at Hexham, David's army was soundly defeated at the battle of Neville's Cross on 17 October 1346.
 David suffered two arrow wounds to the face and was captured and taken prisoner by Sir John de Coupland.
 The king was taken to Wark on Tweed, and then to Bamburgh Castle, where barber-surgeons from York were brought to treat his serious injuries.
 David II was transferred to London, where he was imprisoned in the Tower of London in January 1347.
 David was transferred to Windsor Castle in Berkshire upon the return of Edward III from France.
 The depiction of David being presented to King Edward III in the play The Raigne of King Edward the Third is fictitious.
 David and his household were later moved to Odiham Castle in Hampshire.
 His imprisonment was not reputed to be a rigorous one as was typical of most royal prisoners.
 However, the fact that from 1355 he was denied contact with any of his subjects may indicate otherwise.
 He remained captive in England for eleven years.

 On 3 October 1357, after several protracted negotiations with the Scots' regency council, a treaty was signed at Berwick-upon-Tweed under which Scotland's nobility agreed to pay 100,000 marks, at the rate of 10,000 marks per year, as a ransom for their king.
 This was ratified by the Scottish Parliament at Scone on 6 November 1357.